 About Dunstaffnage Castle

 Dunstaffnage Castle is a medieval stronghold built by the MacDougall clan at a time when Scotland was under constant threat from Norwegian attack.
-Begun in the 1220s, Dunstaffnage Castle was made of stone and its curtain wall remains a highly impressive and imposing sight.
+Seeing much conflict over its 800-year history, today Dunstaffnage provides an atmospheric glimpse into Scotland’s medieval past.